GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 The CPTs distributed with GMT are *dynamic*.
 This means they have several special properties that modify the behavior of programs that use them.
-All dynamic CPTs are normalized in one of two ways: If a CPT was designed to behave differently across a *hinge* value (e.g., a CPT designed specifically for topographic relief may include a discontinuity in color across the coastline at *z = 0*), then the CPT's normalized *z'*-values will range from -1, via 0 at the hinge, to +1 at the other end.
-A hinge is always at *z' = 0* in the normalized CPT file.
-There are two kinds of hinges: *hard* and *soft*.
-A *hard* hinge means the CPT will always be interpolated separately on either side of the hinge, and most of these CPTs are intended for use with bathymetry/topography with a special emphasis (hinge) via an abrupt color change at the coastline.
-Such CPT files are identified via the special comment
+Dynamic CPTs comes in a few different flavors: Some CPTs were designed to behave differently across a *hinge* value (e.g., a CPT designed specifically for topographic relief may include a discontinuity in color across the coastline at *z = 0*), and when users select these CPTs they will be stretched to fit the user's desired data range separately for each side of this *hard* hinge.
+Basically, a *hard* hinge CPT is the juxtaposition of two different CPTs joined at the hinge and these sections are stretched independently.
+Such CPT files are identified as such via the special comment

 | ``# HARD_HINGE``

+and all hard hinges occur at data value *z = 0*.
-Other CPTs may instead have a *soft* hinge which indicates a natural hinge point in the CPT with respect to the data.
+Other CPTs may instead have a *soft* hinge which indicates a natural hinge or transition point in the CPT itself, unrelated to any natural data set *per se*.
 These CPTs are flagged by the special comment

 | ``# SOFT_HINGE``

 CPTs with soft hinges behave as regular (non-hinge) CPTs *unless* the user appends **+h**\ [*hinge*] to the CPT name.
 This modifer will convert the soft hinge into a hard hinge at the user-specified data value *hinge* [which defaults to 0].
-CPTs without a hinge are instead normalized with *z'*-values from 0 to 1.
-Dynamic CPTs will need to be stretched to the user's preferred range, and there are two modes of such scaling: Some CPTs designed for a specific application (again, the topographic relief is a good example) have a *default range* specified in the master table via the special comment
+All dynamic CPTs will need to be stretched to the user's preferred range, and there are two modes of such scaling: Some CPTs designed for a specific application (again, the topographic relief is a good example) have a *default range* specified in the master table via the special comment